umass-gis/workshops/content/agol/analyzing-data.md

 ---

 Though this tutorial does not cover all of AGOL’s available tools, hopefully this is an effective orientation to a few different types of analysis that can spark your own interest.
-For a comprehensive list of tools available in AGOL visit this [link.](https://doc.arcgis.com/en/arcgis-online/analyze/perform-analysis-mv.htm#ESRI_SECTION1_DA94F2AEBEE748369DA099DC71EDD408
+For a comprehensive list of tools available in AGOL visit this [Esri link.](https://doc.arcgis.com/en/arcgis-online/analyze/perform-analysis-mv.htm#ESRI_SECTION1_DA94F2AEBEE748369DA099DC71EDD408
 )

 Recall, performing spatial analysis requires the spending of “credits” which are available to you based on your subscription type.
 For UMass users, the maximum credits one can use for a single analysis is 100, which somewhat limits the size of data you can analyze and to what extent.
 This also applies to stored data, i.e. feature layers that you create and publish to AGOL.
-{note}
+{: .note}